Mahika20/cryptonite_taskphase_Mahika/Bandit.md

 ## Level 3 → Level 4
 password: 2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ
 ## Level 4 → Level 5
-password: 4oQYVPkxZOOEOO5pTW81FB8j8lxXGUQw
-## Level 5 → Level 6
 I ran the command `cd inhere` followed by `ls` to list the files in inhere directory.
 ```
 bandit4@bandit:~$ cd inhere
 bandit4@bandit:~/inhere$ ls
 -file00  -file01  -file02  -file03  -file04  -file05  -file06  -file07  -file08  -file09
 ```
-Since only one of them was in human readable form, I ran the command `file ./*` to check the  file type for all the files.
+Since only one of them was in human readable form, I ran the command `file ./*c` to check the  file type for all the files.
 ```
 bandit4@bandit:~/inhere$ file ./*
 ./-file00: data